w38g0ru/vms/docs/workexperience.rst

 Work Experience
 ===============

-This section allows you to document your previous work experiences in detail.
+Click "Work Experience" to access your past work records or add new experiences using the "+Add" button, filling in job titles, organization names, types, employment dates, and job descriptions, streamlining your work history record keeping for future reference.

 .. note::
    This section is optional; otherwise, it should be mentioned as required in the advertisement.